svelteuidev/svelteui/CONTRIBUTING.md

 - Install [editorconfig](https://editorconfig.org/) extension for your editor
 - **vscode users only** - install recommended extensions
 - Fork [repository](https://github.com/svelteuidev/svelteui), clone or download your fork
-- Install dependencies at the root of the monorepo with npm **(make sure to install with npm only)**
+- Install dependencies at the root of the monorepo with `yarn install`
 - After your node modules have installed:

 **If developing in [svelteui-prism, svelteui-dates, or svelteui-demos]**

-1. run `npm run package`
+1. run `yarn package`
-   - If you want to watch for changes in one of the packages that they depend on, run `npm run watch` in their directory.
+   - If you want to watch for changes in one of the packages that they depend on, run `yarn watch` in their directory.
    - You will need two terminal sessions open at the very least.
 If this doesn't apply to your situation move on to step 2
 2. cd into the package you want to develop on
-3. run `npm run dev`
+3. run `yarn dev`

 **If developing in [svelteui-core, svelteui-actions, svelteui-utilities, or svelteui-motion]**

 1. cd into the package you want to develop on
-2. run `npm run dev`
+2. run `yarn dev`

-- To start docs - `cd docs && npm install && npm run dev`
+- To start docs - `cd docs && yarn install && yarn dev`

 ## NPM scripts